ArtARTs36/php-merge-request-linter/docs/custom_rule.md

 # Creating custom rule

-You can create self rules for requests' validate.
+You can create self rules for requests' validation.

-You need to implement the interface [ArtARTs36\MergeRequestLinter\Contracts\Rule](../src/Contracts/Rule.php) and add to "rules" in `.mr-linter.php`.
+You need to implement the interface [ArtARTs36\MergeRequestLinter\Contracts\Rule](../src/Contracts/Rule.php) and add rule instance to "rules" in `.mr-linter.php`.
 ```php
 /**
  * Rule for lint merge request